-Nutrition Education for Limited Resource Communities
+Nutrition Education for Limited-Resource Communities

 FRESHFARM provides SNAP-Ed nutrition education to increase the amount of fruits and vegetables and healthy foods that limited-resource children and families are eating in Washington, DC.